srinumadhavv/serverless-guru-crud-assignment/README.md

-# User Management API with Serverless Framework and AWS
+# User Management APIs with Serverless Framework and AWS
 This project implements a Serverless Framework REST API using AWS services for user management.
 The API supports CRUD functionality (Create, Read, Update, Delete) for user records stored in DynamoDB.
 The CI/CD pipeline is set up using GitHub Actions, deploying to multiple stages such as dev and prod.

 ### Project Structure